stokes1003/todo-frontend-app/README.md

 - **ORM**: Prisma with Accelerate for connection pooling
 - **Real-time**: Changes are immediately reflected in the database

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests if applicable
-5. Submit a pull request

-## 📄 License

-This project is licensed under the MIT License.

 ## 🔗 Links

 - [Backend Repository](https://github.com/yourusername/todo-api-backend)